DamianReeves/morphir-elm/README.md

 * **sourceDirectory** - The directory where your Elm sources are located.
 * **exposedModules** - The list of modules in the public interface of the package.
 Module names should exclude the common package prefix.
 In the above example `Foo` refers to the Elm module `My.Package.Foo`.
+* **localDependencies** - An optional list of local dependencies.
+These dependencies are other Morphir models (as shown above models are referenced by linking to the morphir-ir.json file for that dependent model).

 #### Examples